wearevero/canary/README.md

 2. Laravel Pint for code styling
 3. Spatie Laravel health for checking the health in app
 4. Tailwindcss for create good-looking interface
+5. Laravel scout for handling driver based solution full-text search in eloquent models

 ## Run development mode

-1. Clone this project: `git clone https://github.com/wearevero/VR.git`
+1. Clone this project: `git clone https://github.com/wearevero/canary.git`

-2. Open **double** `bash` in the VR directory: one to run node js the other to run composer engine.
+2. Open **double** `bash` in the `canary` directory: one to run node js the other to run composer engine.

-3. Install all required php dependencies with the command `composer install --ignore-platform-req=ext-gd` and... wait for the apocalypse, just kidding.
+3. Install all required php dependencies with the command `composer install` and... wait for the apocalypse, just kidding.

-4. On another `bash`, run the command `npm install --legacy-peer-deps` to install the dependencies related to the required assets.
+4. On another `bash`, run the command `npm install` to install the dependencies related to the required assets.

 5. Generate key `php artisan key:generate`